Yigidosantos9/DSA210-Term-Project/README.md

-# ScreenTime-Caffeine-Sleep-Energy Project
+# LectureHours-PhonePickUp Project

 ## DSA210 - Data Science Term Project Overview

-I am a student from Sabancı University, Furkan Yiğit Bakım, and this is my DSA210 term project.
-Over the next three months, I'm going to track how my daily **screen time** indirectly affects my **sleep duration**, **sleep quality**, **daily energy levels**, and **caffeine intake**.
+**I am a student from Sabancı University, Furkan Yiğit Bakım, and this is my DSA210 term project.**

-I'm curious to see if spending more time on screens (including phone, laptop, tablet, and TV) negatively impacts my sleep, reduces my energy, and leads me to consume more caffeine to stay alert.
-Additionally, I will take **daily weather conditions** and **whether I go to the gym or not** into account as a **contextual factor** to explain any unexpected patterns in my energy levels and screen time habits (e.g., high energy despite long screen time).

-My plan is simple: **collect daily data** on screen time, sleep, energy, caffeine, and weather.
-Using **data visualization** and **statistical analysis** techniques, I’ll explore patterns, test hypotheses, and seek actionable insights to improve my daily routine.
+Over the next three months, I am going to track how my daily lecture hours impact my phone pick-up behavior, focusing on how often I check or unlock my phone.
+I’m curious to see if on days with more lectures, I tend to pick up my phone more frequently, and whether this increase is related to social media or communication apps.
+In addition, I will track contextual daily factors such as caffeine intake, sleep duration, gym attendance, and weather conditions to better understand variations in phone usage.
+To broaden the analysis and test if these patterns are common, I will also collect data from a few other students with different schedules and academic backgrounds.

 ---

 ## Hypothesis

 ### Null Hypothesis (H₀):
-- There is **no significant relationship** between screen time and sleep parameters (duration and quality), energy levels, and caffeine consumption.
-Increased screen time does not significantly impact sleep, energy, or caffeine intake.
+- **There is no significant relationship between daily lecture and recitation hours and phone pick-up behavior.
+The total number of pick-ups, as well as pick-ups for social media and communication apps, do not significantly change depending on the number of lecture hours.**

 ### Alternative Hypothesis (H₁):
-- There **is a significant relationship** between screen time and sleep parameters (duration and quality), energy levels, and caffeine consumption.
-As screen time increases, **sleep duration decreases, sleep quality worsens, energy levels drop**, and **caffeine consumption increases** as a compensatory response.
-Gym attendance and weather may help explain unexpected patterns in energy or sleep (e.g., feeling energetic despite long screen time).
+- **There is a significant relationship between daily lecture and recitation hours and phone pick-up behavior.
+As lecture hours increase, the total number of pick-ups, social media pick-ups, and communication pick-ups also increase.**

 ---

 ## Objectives

-### Understand Indirect Effects
-- Investigate how **screen time** influences **sleep duration, sleep quality, energy levels,** and **caffeine intake** over time.

-### Identify Key Patterns
-- Determine if **increased screen time leads to shorter or lower-quality sleep**, lower energy, and **increased caffeine consumption**.

-### Optimize Daily Habits
-- Use **data-driven insights** to adjust my habits, aiming for **better sleep, improved energy**, and **reduced dependence on caffeine**.
+- **Understand Pick-up Behavior:**
+  Explore how academic workload (lecture hours) affects phone pick-up frequency.

+- **Identify App-Specific Trends:**
+  Analyze whether both social media and communication app pick-ups increase on days with more lectures.

+- **Consider Contextual Factors:**
+  Examine how caffeine intake, sleep duration, gym attendance, and weather influence phone pick-up behavior on heavy and light lecture days.

-### Apply Data Science Skills
+- **Apply Data Science Skills:**
-- Apply **real-world data science techniques** learned in DSA210, including **data collection, analysis, and visualization**.
+  Use real-world data science techniques learned in DSA210, including data collection, analysis, and visualization.

 ---

 ## Motivation

-This project is important to me because it directly connects to my daily life and well-being.
+This project is important to me because phone pick-ups are often unconscious, and I want to understand how my academic workload affects these behaviors.
 Here’s why I’m excited:

-- **Personal Growth** – Understanding my habits to improve productivity, sleep, and energy.
+- **Personal Growth:** Understanding my own habits to improve focus and reduce unnecessary distractions.
-- **Data-Driven Insights** – Making smarter decisions based on real data, not assumptions.
+- **Data-Driven Insights:** Making better decisions based on real data, not assumptions.
-- **Practical Application** – Applying data science to something meaningful in my life.
+- **Practical Application:** Applying data science to something meaningful in my life.
-- **Long-Term Impact** – Learning how to manage screen time for better overall health.
+- **Long-Term Impact:** Developing healthier phone habits and better focus management.
+- **Broader Relevance:** By including data from other students, this project aims to explore common patterns among university students and understand how academic workload impacts digital behavior.
+With increasing concerns about digital well-being and productivity, these insights could help students, educators, and mental health professionals to design better strategies for managing phone usage during high-stress periods such as exam seasons.
+The project also aims to contribute to the broader conversation on how modern academic life and technology use intersect, offering actionable suggestions for healthier digital habits in academic settings.

 ---

 ## Dataset

-I’ll be tracking my daily habits for three months and recording them in an Excel spreadsheet:
+I will be tracking daily habits for three months and recording them in an Excel spreadsheet.
+Additionally, a small group of students from different academic backgrounds will contribute data to broaden the dataset and provide richer analysis.

-- **Date** – The specific day of the record.
+- **Date:** The specific day of the record.
+- **Day:** Day of the week (e.g., Monday, Tuesday).
+- **Lecture Hours (h):** Total lecture hours that day.
+- **Total Pick-ups:** Total number of phone pick-ups (from iPhone Screen Time).
+- **Social Media Pick-ups:** Number of phone pick-ups for social media apps (e.g., Instagram).
+- **Communication Pick-ups:** Number of pick-ups for communication apps (e.g., WhatsApp).
-- **Screen Time (min)** – Total daily screen time, collected from iPhone’s Screen Time feature.
+- **Total Screen Time (min):** Total daily screen time (supportive but secondary).
-- **Sleep Duration (min)** – Total sleep duration per night, recorded using the iPhone Health app.
+- **Sleep Duration (min):** Total sleep duration per night (from iPhone Health app).
-- **Sleep Quality (1-5)** – Self-rated sleep quality, based on a scale of 1-5.
-- **Energy Level (1-5)** – Self-rated energy level, averaged from morning, afternoon, and evening assessments.
-- **Caffeine Intake (mg)** – Total daily caffeine consumption, manually recorded based on beverage type.
+- **Caffeine Intake (mg):** Daily caffeine consumption, manually recorded.
-- **Drinks Consumed** – Specific beverages (coffee, tea, energy drinks, etc.).
+- **Gym Attendance (1=Yes, 0=No):** Whether I went to the gym that day.
+- **Temperature (°C):** Daily average temperature.
-- **Weather Condition** – General daily weather (Sunny, Cloudy, Rainy, etc.) for contextual understanding.
+- **Condition:** General daily weather (e.g., Sunny, Rainy).
-- **Gym Attendence** - Went to gym?
-(Yes-No) for contextual understanding.

-I’ll ensure consistency in data logging and flag outliers (e.g., days when I’m sick or traveling).

 ---

 ## Tools & Technologies

-- **Python** – Data analysis and visualization.
+- **Python:** Data analysis and visualization.
-- **Pandas** – Data organization and preprocessing.
+- **Pandas:** Data organization and preprocessing.
-- **Matplotlib & Seaborn** – Visualization (scatter plots, heatmaps, time series).
+- **Matplotlib & Seaborn:** Visualization (scatter plots, bar charts, time series).
-- **Excel** – Manual data logging.
+- **Excel:** Manual data logging.
-- **GitHub** – Project documentation and version control.
+- **GitHub:** Project documentation and version control.

 ---